This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 • Thoroughly cover with foil and bake the ham at 325°F for 15-20 minutes, until heated through or until a meat thermometer reads 140°F.

 • Remove the foil and spoon the rest of the glaze over the ham.
 Then, bake the ham for 5-10 more minutes.
 If desired, broil the ham for 2-3 minutes for a beautiful caramelized finish, just keep a close eye on it so it doesn’t burn!
+Let the ham rest for about 10 minutes before slicing and serving.

 Video